panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 type: post
 ---

-A confusing aspect of JavaScript language you would probably hear often is `this` keyword.

-`this` &mdash; the function invocation context in JavaScript &mdash; behaves differently depending on how the function is invoked.
+Every JavaScript developer, including myself, has been struggling in understanding how `this` keyword works.

 So, if you have a hard time determining the value of `this` keyword in a particular situation, I've created an easy algorithm for you to follow.

 While I made the algorithm as accessible as possible, I recommend reading it multiple times and understand the terms that it uses.

-Then follow the examples where the algorithm is put into practice &mdash; the examples help greatly to solidify the algorithm.
+Also you fill find in the post examples showing step-by-step evaluation of the algorithm for particular situations.
 Finally, try the homework exercises by yourself!

+*Note: If you don't understand the algorithm from the first time: that's expected!
+Get back to the post later and try again until you crack it.*

 Ready?
 Let's begin!

 ## 1. *this* algorithm

-The formal definition of `ThisValueOfFunction(func, invocationType)` that returns `this` value of an arbitrary function `func` invoked in a certain way `invocationType`.
+The formal definition of `ThisValueOfFunction(func, invocationType)` that returns `this` value a function `func` invoked in a certain way `invocationType`.

 **ThisValueOfFunction(func, invocationType)**: